 Third place in the 2019 Open at Royal Portrush continued a fine sequence in the majors, three top-10 finishes in 2018, including The Open, being followed by a tie for fifth in the 2019 Masters.

-Despite wild card picks into the 2018 Ryder Cup and 2019 Presidents Cup teams it had been five years and 142 tournaments since his last PGA Tour win when he broke through again at August’s Northern Trust.
+Despite wild card picks into the 2018 Ryder Cup and 2019 Presidents Cup teams, it had been five years and 142 tournaments since his last PGA Tour win when he broke through again at the 2021 Northern Trust – it took him into the game’s top 10 for the first time - but the following season brought three more successes.

-A month later his second Ryder Cup appearance came as a captain’s selection again.
-On his Paris debut, Finau won the opening fourball match alongside Brooks Koepka against Justin Rose and Jon Rahm and, in the singles, defeated the previously unbeaten Tommy Fleetwood 6&4.
+Then, in April, he also captured the Mexico Open, pushing world No 1 and Masters champion Jon Rahm into second place.
+On his Ryder Cup debut in Paris he won the opening fourball match alongside Brooks Koepka against Justin Rose and Jon Rahm and in the singles defeated the previously unbeaten Tommy Fleetwood 6&4.